Diaphragmatic hernia repair - congenital

 A diaphragmatic hernia can be life threatening and most babies with CDH are very ill.
 Surgery to repair CDH must be done as early as possible after the baby is born.
 Even after surgery, some babies' lungs are not able to function on their own because they are so underdeveloped.

 Before the Procedure

-Babies born with CDH are admitted to a neonatal intensive care unit (NICU).
+Babies born with CDH usually need a breathing tube following birth and are admitted to a neonatal intensive care unit (NICU).
 It may be days or weeks before the baby is stable enough for surgery.
 Because the condition is life threatening and transporting a very ill newborn is risky, babies who are known to have CDH should be delivered in a center with pediatric surgeons and neonatologists.

 - In the NICU, your baby will probably need a breathing machine (mechanical ventilator) before the surgery.
 This helps the baby breathe.

 - If your child is very sick, a heart-lung bypass machine (extracorporeal membrane oxygenator, or ECMO) may be needed to do the work of the heart and lungs.

 - Before surgery, your baby will have x-rays and regular blood tests to see how well the lungs are working.
 A light sensor (called a pulse oximeter) is taped to your baby's skin to monitor the oxygen level in the blood.

 - Your baby may be given medicines to control blood pressure and stay comfortable.

 Your baby will have tubes placed: